TULiberalArts/Public-Policy/pages/graduate.md

 The regular application deadline for Fall 2017 MPP students has now passed.
 However, we are still accepting a limited number of applications on a rolling basis.
 If you are still interested in applying for the MPP this Fall, please contact [mpp@temple.edu](mailto:mpp@temple.edu) ASAP!
 Be sure to include an updated resume and unofficial undergraduate transcript or degree audit with your inquiry, if possible.

-### NEW!
-For Fall 2018 Enrollment: MPP-MPH Dual Degree Program
+### For Fall 2018 Enrollment: MPP-MPH Dual Degree Program

 Starting August 1st, students can apply for the Master of Public Policy (MPP) – Master of Public Health (MPH) dual degree.
 Complete both degrees in 3 years by earning 57 credits.
 More information available in [this document](http://www.cla.temple.edu/politicalscience/files/2017/05/MPP-MPH-website-copy.docx).